compresh / docs

 }

 The hooks.allowConversationAccess: true line is required.
-Non-bundled plugins cannot register raw conversation hooks without it.
+Non-bundled plugins cannot register raw conversation hooks without it. apiKey is optional — leave it out and the plugin compresses locally with free tulbase.

 4. Restart the gateway so the plugin's register() runs: